 Perhaps many challenges experienced in occupational therapy practice (Murray, Turpin, Edwards & Jones, 2015) could be prevented or remediated with a stronger ecosystem of leadership in the field of practice.

-We can develop leadership everyday because leadership includes leading self and leading others.
+We can develop leadership everyday because leadership includes leading self as well as leading others and navigating organisations and systems (Walker, Wilcox, Powell & Muir, 2017).
 Leadership contributions can be at micro, meso or macro levels within a field of practice and society (Dunbar & Winston, 2015).

 Wherever your starting point, you can use the Healthcare Leadership Model to take stock, and help you see where what to develop next.

 Leadership itself is a process of using social influence to realise a goal.

 And learning leadership is also a social process – we need each other!

 - Ask how to be of use to the leaders who volunteer contributions to your National Occupational Therapy Association,

 - Learn and apply leadership skills by implementing sustainable improvements and understanding large-scale change, and

 - Share your leadership learnings to Leadership4OT Facebook group.